Effective Date: January 10, 2019

 How We Store Your Information

-Personal data will be stored in a range of different places, including on your application record, in our Human Resources management systems and on other IT systems (including email).
-If your application is unsuccessful, we may keep your personal data on file in case there are future employment opportunities for which you may be suited, if you have consented to such.
+Your personal data will be stored in a range of different places, including on your application record, in our Human Resources management systems and on other IT systems (including email).
+We are subject to legal duties to take good care of personal data and apply security measures which are consistent with its sensitivity.

 How We Share Your Information